 Things to do in Ottawa – View in the Gatineau Park

 • Picnic Areas –As mentioned earlier, the park is ideal for recreational activities like picnics where you get to relax while enjoying the surroundings.
 Some of the picnic locations within the park include Meech Lake, La Peche, Black Lake, Mulvihill and Etienne-Brule Lookout among others.

 • Lusk Cave – The caves will also not disappoint you as they can be explored by foot and are made using marble.

 Gatineau Park offers a conducive environment for you to engage in a number of activities such as horseback riding, bird watching, snowshoeing, cross-country skiing, hiking, camping, snowboarding, downhill skiing, hang gliding, paragliding, canoeing, cycling, mountain biking, swimming and fishing among others.

 Thus, you can consider bring the right gear for your activity of interest.

 Gatineau Park is home to a couple of animal and bird species as well as mammals.
 Bird watchers can get to see over two hundred bird species.
 Apart from the fifty four species of amphibians and reptiles, there are also numerous amphibians and reptiles like salamanders and turtles.

 In conclusion, Gatineau Park is a small haven of history, nature and wildlife that lets you enjoy the serenity of the environment even as you shoot away significant memories on your camera.

-Post by Angella Grey, the marketing manager at The Vacation Rentals Experts – an online and offline digital marketing strategy that creates marketing solutions for vacation rentals and holiday properties and brands.
+Post by Janice Brown, a avid travel blogger The Vacation Rentals Experts – an online and offline digital marketing strategy that creates marketing solutions for vacation rentals and holiday properties and brands. that creates marketing solutions for vacation rentals and holiday properties and brands.